 It is essential for the School Office to have one or more emergency numbers where you can be contacted, should the need arise.
 Please ensure you update the school of any changes.

-We have one prime rule in school which is that we treat others as we would like to be treated.
-Second to this overarching principle we have a set of Golden rules:
+We only have one rule in school which is that we treat others as we would like to be treated.

 We aim to offer holiday clubs in every school holiday (for at least part of the break).
 These run in the school grounds and will be advertised through the Weekly News.
 We also aim to offer a club on each INSET day.
 More details can be obtained from the School Office.